infoverload/migration_typeorm_photon/tutorial_migrating_typeorm_photon.md

 ## 3. Installing and importing the library

-TypeORM is installed as a [node nodule](https://www.npmjs.com/package/typeorm) with `npm install`, whereas Photon.js is generated by the Prisma engine and provides a type-safe data access API for your data model.
+TypeORM is installed as a [node module](https://www.npmjs.com/package/typeorm) with `npm install`, whereas Photon.js is generated by the Prisma CLI (which invokes a Photon.js generator) and provides a type-safe data access API for your data model.

 Make sure you are in your `photonjs_app` project directory.
 Then, in your terminal, run: